 I guess that is why the term “spring cleaning” was coined.
 I love that first warm day in spring where you can open the windows and get some fresh air in your house.

 One really great option to reduce the viral load in your home is to get a really well-designed air purifier.
-I highly recommend the Molekule air purifier because it actually destroys bacteria and viruses.

 8. Be mindful of extra stress in your life